-Example: A 5 day supply of Hydrocodone is dispensed by a hospital pharmacy on Feb.
+Example: A single 5-day supply of Hydrocodone is dispensed by a hospital pharmacy on Feb.
 9, exceeding the 72-hour supply.
-The hospital should submit a zero report for 2/1 - 2/8, report the Rx for 2/9 (ideally by 2/10 to be within the 24-hour reporting requirement) then they would submit another zero report to cover 2/10 - 2/28.
+The pharmacy must report the Rx for 2/9 within 24-hours of dispensing the medication to the patient.
+On the first business day following the end of the month, the hospital should submit a zero report for 2/1 - 2/8, then another zero report to cover 2/10 - 2/28.

 My facility stocks but does not distribute in Indiana, do I have to report to INSPECT?

 If a facility stocks controlled substances but does not dispense to Indiana residents, a zero report is required to be submitted monthly.

 If I am exempt, do I have to report to INSPECT?

 If a facility does not stock controlled substances in Indiana and does not dispense controlled substances to Indiana residents, they may request an exemption.
 Exempt facilities will not be required to report to INSPECT.
 This could be subjected to change.